 As uncomfortable as any hay fever symptom can be, some people are affected more severely than others.
 Severe hay fever symptoms occur when you’re experiencing many of the above at once, and you cannot manage these symptoms using over the counter antihistamine tablets or nasal sprays.
 When this occurs, hay fever can become extremely debilitating and really start to make an impact on your everyday life.
 If this is the case, it’s important to get help.

 If you’re suffering from severe hay fever symptoms, and are struggling to manage this, book in with our private GP for some help.
 We’ll talk you through alternative hay fever treatments, including the hay fever injection.
-Find out more our private hay fever vaccination in London below, and see whether this could be a more suitable option for you.
+Find out more our private hay fever vaccination in Kent below, and see whether this could be a more suitable option for you.